Legal Options for Victims of Police Misconduct in Minnesota

 Defining police misconduct is not easy, and it can take many different forms.
 Below are some of the ways that officers can abuse their authority.

 - Illegal searches and seizures.
-Everyone has the right against unlawful searches and seizure of their property.
+Per the Fourth Amendment of the U.S. Constitution, everyone has the right against unlawful searches and seizure of their property.
 Police officers are allowed to seize any illegal objects or substances that are in plain sight, but they cannot go searching for things without probable cause.

 - Probable cause.
 Law enforcement officers are allowed to stop and ask people simple questions.
 However, without probable cause, they cannot do anything more than that.
 They cannot stop and frisk you or pat down your articles of clothing without probable cause.
 They also cannot search your vehicle, enter your premises, or arrests a suspect without probable cause.
 This is a tougher burden to reach than “reasonable suspicion.”